 - If you want to modify the script head over to the “Script Editor” in the left-hand menu, make your changes, and retest.

-It is important to know the average settlement time for the selected exchanges you are using.
-This will help with rebalancing and help define timing when markets have higher than normal traffic.
+It is important to know the average settlement time for each of the selected exchanges you are using with your arbitrage strategy.
+This will help with execution of your identified opportunities, rebalance your exchange wallets, and help buffer for when markets have higher than normal traffic.

-If you’ve identified a crypto pair on an exchange with low liquidity, you won’t be able to enter or exit positions fast enough to take advantage of the spread.
-Use a HaasScript powered arbitrage bot to add extra checks for exchange volume.
+If you’ve identified an opportunity and the crypto pair is on an exchange with low liquidity, you won’t be able to enter or exit positions fast enough to take advantage of the spread.
+It’s important to thoroughly vet your active exchanges.
+Use could also create a HaasScript powered arbitrage bot and add in extra checks for exchange volume or other insurances.

 More often than not your residential broadband connections will experience intermittent outages or spikes in latency.
 This is why we recommend using a virtual private server that is geolocated as close as possible to the known locations of your exchanges.

-Using hardware that’s not meant to be put through constant stress and combined with poor conditions like heating or running several high-intensity applications in parallel will drastically degrade an automated trading engines ability to perform.
+Using hardware that’s not meant to be put through constant stress and combined with poor conditions like heating or running several high-intensity applications in parallel will drastically degrade our automated trading engines ability to perform at peak performance.

-While this strategy is popular and reliable with traditional markets like Forex, it’s still extremely risky with cryptocurrency due to a combination of the risks mentioned above.
-Make sure you’ve done your due diligence and understand how this strategy works as well as understanding the intricacies of how HaasOnline Trade Server will execute the strategy.
+While this trading strategy has been popular and reliable with traditional markets like Forex, it’s still extremely risky with cryptocurrency due to a combination of the risks mentioned above.
+Make sure you’ve done your due diligence and understand how this strategy works as well as understand the intricacies of how HaasOnline Trade Server will execute your crypto arbitrage strategy.